NiclasvanEyk/jetbrains-laravel-make-integration/docs/make-context-menu.md

 ### 📝 Stub file support

-As Laravel Make Integration is basically only a GUI for `php artisan make`, if you [customized the stub files](https://laravel.com/docs/artisan#stub-customization) or prefer [spaties defaults](https://github.com/spatie/laravel-stubs#opinionated-laravel-stubs) the code generation will just work as expected.
+As Laravel Make Integration is basically only a GUI for `php artisan make`, if you [customized the stub files](https://laravel.com/docs/artisan#stub-customization) or prefer [Spaties defaults](https://github.com/spatie/laravel-stubs#opinionated-laravel-stubs) the code generation will just work as expected.
 No more fiddling with PHPStorm file templates needed and everyone one the team is using the same templates for file creation!

 <!---------------------------------------------------------------------------->

 ## Improvements over the CLI

-As we now do not work in the command line anymore, we can take advantage of several things that are not avaiable to a terminal.
+As we now do not work in the command line anymore, we can take advantage of several things that are not available to a terminal.

 ### 🎯 Command Filtering